jenesis/jenesis/README.md

 a long time ago.
 To provide developers and vendors to build reliable but distributed unit tests and applications.

+Even if foundation itself is depending on JUnit and is build on Java there are lots of other JVM based languages that can be used to write tests or if you have an external system but a Java client you'll be able to build stress tests on top of those solutions.

 #### License
 As the license of the contributed sourcecode the [Apache License 2](http://www.apache.org/licenses/LICENSE-2.0.html) is chosen.
 This means that all code base is permitted to be used in closed source applications and